Parts of Speech

 Inversion, auxiliary verbs, and question tags.
 Form any question correctly.

-How adjectives and adverbs team up to create precise, expressive language.
+How adjective and adverb phrases are built and used to create precise, expressive language.

 The Phrase Explorer